aih-2012/EV-Range-Prediction/README.md

 - Deploy as a web app or mobile app for interactive predictions.

 # License
-This project is licensed under the [Insert License, e.g., MIT] License.
+This project is licensed under the Creative Commons Attribution 4.0 International License.